 My First Time Driving Onto A Ferry.
 What Could Go Wrong?

 Although you can buy food on the ferry, we are always looking for ways to save money when we travel!
-We took tupperware tubbed cereal and whatever was leftover of the milk from the fridge at home.
+We took our own cereal in containers and whatever was leftover of the milk from the fridge at home.

-We searched of a quiet place to relax and enjoy our modest breakfast in peace.
-In a wide, open seating area we found a large circular table surrounded by sofas which were too far away it to make dining comfortable.
+We searched for a quiet place to relax and enjoy our modest breakfast in peace.
+In a wide, open seating area we found a large circular table surrounded by sofas which were too far away to make dining comfortable.
 It would have to do.

 The ferry was very busy for such an early departure!
-There many different types of people traveling – hikers, bikers, teens and stag parties.
+There many different types of people travelling – hikers, bikers, teens and stag parties.